ddelange/elasticsearch-health-logger/README.md

 `WATCH_INTERVAL`: The number of seconds between checks of the Elasticsearch cluster.
 Default is 60 seconds

 `ENVIRONMENT`: If supplied, the value of this environment variable will be logged as the `environment` key.
 This is useful for differentiating between Elasticsearch clusters after aggregating logs.

+`LOG_GREEN`: If set to the string value `false`, only non-green Elasticsearch health statuses will be logged.
+This can be helpful to cut down on log noise.
+Any string value other than `false` will ensure the status is always logged.